 Our flight was met by the usual ground crew although one was armed with a handgun.
 We were bussed to the terminal where we queued for Passport Control.
 I’ll be honest, I was nervous about this part.

-Whilst I didn’t need a visa to enter Israel, my entrance into the country was entirely at the discretion of border control personnel.
-Diplomatic relations between Ireland and Israel have been fraught for many years – both this Irish Times article and my Pros and Predicaments of an Irish Passport blog post elaborate on this.
+While I didn’t need a visa to enter Israel, my entrance into the country was entirely at the discretion of border control personnel.
+Diplomatic relations between Ireland and Israel have been fraught for many years – both this Irish Times article and my What Does it Mean to Be Irish blog post elaborate on this.

 When I finally arrived at the Passport Control desk after a half hour queue, my passport was examined for a number of minutes by a Ben Gurion airport security official.
 I was asked three questions (Purpose of travel, who I was travelling with, if I had ever changed my name).
 The official handed me my entry card and welcomed me to Israel.